skytreader/PyGame-Objects/README.md

 and unit tests.
 Every now and then, I also write some mini-games to compile demonstrations of some feature I'm working on.

-## Monster Shooter Test
-Just a simple game, with a simple set of rules it's virtually impossible to lose.
-Keep shooting (with the `enter`) key.
-One monster is equivalent to one point.
-Get hit by a monster and it will cost you one point (deduct one to current score).
-You lose when your score becomes less than zero.
-And oh, move using the up and down keys.

-If you look at the code, this is a very simple version of what I originally had in mind; maybe, some other time, for some other iteration of PyGame Objects.
-If you look at my commit history, yes, this was supposed to be a clone of Plants vs Zombies, but it ended up as a simple shoot-em-up.

-## Color Blocks Game
-Yet another common game you'd find at almost all Flash-game sites.
-I created this mini-game to test the grid helper library I am working on.
-I'm not yet quite done with the grid library but for a proof-of-concept, I'm quite satisfied with this.

 # Git Organization
 Documentation is at the wiki.
 My todo list I made as issues.
 I am currently working to make the documentation comprehensive (no more peeking at the framework